Lucius Quintus Cincinnatus Lamar

-Lucius Quintus Cincinnatus Lamar II (September 17, 1825 – January 23, 1893) was an American politician, diplomat, and jurist.
+Lucius Quintus Cincinnatus Lamar II (September 17, 1825 – January 23, 1893) was a Confederate soldier, American politician, diplomat, and jurist.
 A member of the Democratic Party, he represented Mississippi in both houses of Congress, served as the United States Secretary of the Interior, and was an associate justice of the Supreme Court of the United States.
 He also served as an official in the Confederate States of America.

 Born and educated in Georgia, he moved to Oxford, Mississippi, to establish a legal practice.
 He was elected to the United States House of Representatives in 1856 and served until January 1861, when he helped draft Mississippi's Ordinance of Secession.
 He helped raise the 19th Mississippi Infantry Regiment and worked on the staff of his wife's cousin, General James Longstreet.
-In 1862, Confederate President Jefferson Davis appointed Lamar to the position of Confederate minister to Russia.
+In 1862, Confederate president Jefferson Davis appointed Lamar to the position of Special Confederate Commissioner to Russia.
 Following the Civil War, Lamar taught at the University of Mississippi and was a delegate to several state constitutional conventions.